 The Partners in Conservation Program

-The Partners in Conservation Program is a collaboration between Chikaming Open Lands and The Pokagon Fund to provide funding for land preservation projects.
-Chikaming Open Lands completed a fundraising challenge grant for land preservation over a three year period from 2011 – 2014.
+The Partners in Conservation Program was a collaboration between Chikaming Open Lands and The Pokagon Fund to provide funding for land preservation projects.
+Chikaming Open Lands completed a fundraising challenge grant program for land preservation over a three year period from 2011 – 2014.
 Under the grant, The Pokagon Fund matched contributions (in cash or land value) to Chikaming Open Lands 2:1.
 Chikaming Open Lands met the maximum grant award in each year, receiving $900,000 in total from The Pokagon Fund.
 In addition, during the grant period nearly $350,000 in matching funds (including individual donations and other grants) was raised and Chikaming Open Lands received land donations valued at over $1,000,000.
-The grant funds are being used by Chikaming Open Lands to protect natural areas and farmland through the acquisition of nature preserves and conservation easements.
+The program funds are being used by Chikaming Open Lands to protect natural areas and farmland through the acquisition of nature preserves and conservation easements.

 We are proud of our continuing partnership with The Pokagon Fund.
 The foundation’s support provides an immediate and sustainable benefit for Chikaming Open Lands as an organization, but also for the entire community, ensuring our corner of Southwest Michigan retains the beautiful natural character that makes it a great place to live, work and play.